rdnajac/cbmf/doc/RNA-Seq.md

 is a program for counting reads mapped to genomic features, such as genes, exons,and promoters.[^1] It is part of the [Subread](https://subread.sourceforge.net) package and is widely used for RNA-seq data analysis.

+> featureCounts takes as input SAM/BAM files and an annotation file including
+> chromosomal coordinates of features.
+It outputs numbers of reads assigned to features
+> (or meta-features).
+It also outputs stat info for the overall summrization results,
+> including number of successfully assigned reads and number of reads that failed to be
+> assigned due to various reasons (these reasons are included in the stat info).

+Use FeatureCounts to count the number of reads that map to each gene in a GTF file and summarize the results for downstream analysis (i.e., differential expression).

 [^1]: Liao Y, Smyth GK, Shi W. featureCounts: an efficient general purpose program for assigning sequence reads to genomic features.
 Bioinformatics.
 2014;30(7):923-30.
 [PMID: 24227677](https://pubmed.ncbi.nlm.nih.gov/24227677/)

 ### Input